keiserlab/e3fp/README.md

 <a name="dependencies"></a>
 ## Dependencies

-`e3fp` is compatible with Python 2.7.x.
+`e3fp` is compatible with Python 2.7.x and 3.6.x.
 It additionally has the following
 dependencies:

 <a name="required"></a>